Drug-Induced Acne is a condition that occurs due to certain medications or drug side effects.

 What is Drug-Induced Acne?
 (Definition/Background Information)

-- Drug-Induced Acne is a condition that occurs due to certain medication or drug side effects.
+- Drug-Induced Acne is a condition that occurs due to certain medications or drug side effects.
 It may affect individuals of any age group.
 Some of the medications that cause the condition include hormones, such as testosterone and corticosteroids, antidepressants, medications containing halogens, antiepileptics etc.

 - Drug-Induced Acne skin condition may not be preventable in some cases.
 However, with adequate treatment, the prognosis is generally good